samuelDear/traumapp-loader/README.md

 # traumapp-loader

-This project is an initial version of TraumApp Loader, this was discarded by performance in react native.
+This project is an initial version of TraumApp Loader, this was discarded due to performance in react native.